luizamedeiros/events-fullstack-challenge/README.md

 ## Tests
 Simple backend and frontend tests were implemented.
 I chose to focus on the business rules, making sure the backend service validations and frontend form validations were working as expected.
 I did not have time to code component tests, so I focused on testing them through the actual interface instead, throughout the development process.
 If I had more time, I would use React Testing Library and Playwright to write component tests and validate expected workflow.
 The rules tested were:

-- Price cannot equal to or less than zero
+- Price cannot equal to or less than zero.
-- End date cannot be before start date
+- End date cannot be before start date.
-- No null or empty fields
+- No null or empty fields.
 - No invalid statuses.
 - One generic happy path.
-- Edit flow (backend only)
+- Edit flow (backend only).
-- Delete flow (backend only)
+- Delete flow (backend only).
-- Empty GET (backend only)
+- Empty GET (backend only).

 For backend testing, Mockito and JUnit were used.
 For frontend testing, Vitest was used.